zhou-lab/biscuit/README.md

 # Download and Install

-Source code or precompiled binaries for the latest release can be found [here](https://github.com/zwdzwd/biscuit/releases/latest).
+Source code and precompiled binaries for the latest release can be found [here](https://github.com/zwdzwd/biscuit/releases/latest).

 ## Compile